 When know that there are times when informal Care Givers need assistance with taking care of their loved ones.
 That is why the CSS Program provides advocacy services and information to assist caregivers in their role.
 Through this service we provide referrals for respite care and friendly visits to help reduce isolation for both clients and caregivers.
 In the event that your loved one passes away we are also able to provide bereavement supports for caregivers.
 This includes providing caregivers with the names of funeral homes, helping with applications for death benefits, and providing referrals to further bereavement supports.

-The Community Support Services Program is available in 14 Métis Communities across Ontario:
+The Community Support Services Program is available in the following Métis Communities across Ontario:

 The CSS Program can always use more volunteer drivers, especially in some of the outlying areas.
 If you are interested in becoming a volunteer driver please contact the MNO’s Program and Services Manager Amanda Desbiens by email at firstname.lastname@example.org or by phone at 705 – 474 - 2767 Ext.
 307. All volunteers will need to submit copies of their driver’s licence, insurance, and a criminal background check for vulnerable populations.
 Expenses for mileage, meals, or the pre-approved flat rate will be reimbursed.